ArcanaPath

 The Hierophant in Career

-Upright: Established institutions, mentorship, and proven methods are favoured — a good time to learn from a teacher or work within a system.
+Upright: Established institutions, mentorship, and proven methods are favored — a good time to learn from a teacher or work within a system.

 Reversed: Chafing against corporate convention or outdated rules; innovation may require leaving the approved path.